- Discover CSUB

 - Student Union

 A common practice in the CSU system and nation wide is to recalculate student financial aid awards (specifically for the Federal Pell Grant, Cal Grant and State University Grant funds) based on changes in the student's enrollment as of a designated "freeze date" each term.
 This freeze date is determined by the school and is commonly associated with Census Day (a date which typically occurs at CSUB in the third week of each term).

-Based on federal financial aid regulations, as well as "best practice" in the CSU system, the CSUB OFA&S has instituted a policy of repackaging financial aid awards as of Census Day each term.
+Based on federal financial aid regulations, as well as "best practice" in the CSU system, the CSUB Office of Financial Aid & Scholarships has instituted a policy of repackaging financial aid awards as of Census Day each term.

 Repackaging aid as of Census Day